PeytonCast/ResuMade/README.md

 ### What did you learn?

-Some npm packages and versions of those packages created some tangles at times.
-We learned to communicate effectively as a group to complete the project in a timely manner.
+* Some npm packages and versions of those packages created some tangles at times.
+* We got more practice with debugging, especially with the Heroku deployment.
+* Each of us became more knowledgable about the tool or technology he or she was tasked.

 ### What makes your project stand out?